manengqang/lgit/readme.txt

 readme text
-git is version control system
-git is a free software
+git is a distrubuted version control system git is free software distributed under the gpl